ZerOWL1/CSharp/C#/FPT EDU/Console/readme.md

+Console Program with C# learning in FPT University
-Run sln file with Visual Studio
+- Run sln file with Visual Studio